 What does it mean if I have low TSH?

 If you already have high levels of thyroid hormone in your body, the pituitary gland will reduce the amount of TSH produced – this is known as hyperthyroidism.
 This condition can cause weight loss, fatigue, feelings of weakness or anxiety and even make you go to the toilet more often.
-It’s also been linked to low sperm concentration and volume and poor motility and morphology.
+It’s also been linked to low sperm volume, low sperm concentration and poor motility and morphology.

 What does it mean if I have high TSH?